minhealthnz/moh-igps-data/README.md

 # Interim Government Policy Statement on Health 2022-2024

-This repository contains supplementary data in accordance with Appendix 3 of the Interim Government Policy Statement on Health 2022-2024.
+This repository contains supplementary data for measures from the Interim Government Policy Statement on Health 2022–2024, in accordance with Appendix 3.
-These data present a range of unpublished data from national collections, including missed appointments, elective treatment waitlists, digital appointments, as well as links to additional data sources.
+These data present a range of unpublished data from Ministry of Health National Collections, including missed appointments, elective treatment waitlists, digital appointments, and as well as links to additional data sources.

-The tables are available as a user-friendly excel workbook and a machine-readable csv file.
+The data are available as a user-friendly excel workbook and a machine-readable csv file.

 ## User-friendly format
-The output directory contains the workbook for excel friendly use.
-The front contents page links to data sheets with workbook, and links to external data source pages for each of the measures.
+The output folder contains the workbook for Excel friendly use.
+For each of the measures, the front contents page links to data sheets within the workbook, or links to external data source web pages.

 ## Machine-readable format
-The data directory contains the csv file with data organised in a tidy, long format.
-This intended for those interested in doing further analysis.
+The data folder contains the csv file with data organised in a tidy, long format.
+This ile is intended for those interested in doing further analysis.

 ## Additional information

-Interim Government Policy Statement on Health and its appendices can be accessed [here](https://www.health.govt.nz/publication/interim-government-policy-statement-health-2022-2024).
+The Interim Government Policy Statement on Health and its appendices can be accessed [here](https://www.health.govt.nz/publication/interim-government-policy-statement-health-2022-2024).

 For more information or queries, please contact performancequeries@health.govt.nz